Water conflict: Effects on the Mesopotamian Marshes

 The Mesopotamian Marshes, also known as the Iraqi Marshes, saw a considerable decrease during the 1980-1988 war with Iran when Saddam Hussein, the fifth president of Iraq, accused Arab inhabitants of treachery and therefore used water as a weapon to push them out of the Marshes.
-To get thousands of people out of the area, the Iraq government drained 10%, which used to cover 9,000 square kilometres (3,500 square miles) to 760 km2, and in 2005 only gained 40 percent of their original coverage.
-The Third River is a 172 kilometres long project that started in 1992.
+To get thousands of people out of the area, the Iraq government drained 10%, which used to cover 9,000 km2 to 760 km2, and in 2005 only gained 40 percent of their original coverage.
+The Third River is a 172 km project that started in 1992.
 It involved an additional channel in capturing the downflow water from the Tigris River and moving it across the marshes and the Euphrates River near Al-Qurna.
 The project forced half a million marshland people to migrate, burnt down the surrounding towns, and polluted the surrounding farmland and water, making the land uninhabitable for thousands of species and human life.

 Mosul and Haditha Reservoirs

 Water levels at a reservoir upstream of Mosul Dam.

 The conflict in Tigris and Euphrates Rivers has resulted in reservoirs decreasing rapidly.
 In 1985 and 1986, the two biggest reservoirs, Mosul and Haditha, situated in the Tigris and Euphrates, were built to provide hydropower and downstream flow.
-During the first Gulf War, in 1990 and 1991, 3.3km2 of surface area was lost per day in the Mosul reservoir falling from 372 to 346 km.
-On January 25 and February 10, 1991, the reservoir continued to lose about 3.4 km2 per day of the lake surface, leading to a final surface area of 215 km2 and a volume of 3.3 km3.
+During the first Gulf War, in 1990 and 1991, 3.3 km2 of surface area was lost per day in the Mosul reservoir falling from 372 to 346 km.
+On 25 January and 10 February 1991, the reservoir continued to lose about 3.4 km2 per day of the lake surface, leading to a final surface area of 215 km2 and a volume of 3.3 km3.
 This was the same time in February 1991 when multiple British bombers sent multiple missiles hitting bridges in southern and western Iraq, killing more than 100 in each attack and affecting water levels.
-During the same time, between January 17 and February 10, 1991, the Haditha reservoir, also situated in Iraq, lost an average of 2.5 km2 of lake surface per day and, in three weeks, a total of 21%.
+During the same time, between 17 January and 10 February 1991, the Haditha reservoir, also situated in Iraq, lost an average of 2.5 km2 of lake surface per day and, in three weeks, a total of 21%.
 In August 2014, ISIS, a rebel group, captured the Mosul Dam, which Kurdish sources feared would be used to flood downstream countries, causing thousands of deaths.
 The US sent over 130 air strikes to help recapture the dam from ISIS in northern Iraq.
 The US also sent airstrikes hitting the areas surrounding the Haditha reservoir to stop ISIS from capturing another vital dam that is a source for millions.
-The conflict over the resource in the area caused both the Mosul and Haditha reservoirs to lose surface area at a rate of 2.0km2 a day.
+The conflict over the resource in the area caused both the Mosul and Haditha reservoirs to lose surface area at a rate of 2.0 km2 a day.